Atlas-OS/docs/docs/Troubleshooting/Removed features.md

 Atlas gets rid of the following services and features:

 * Windows Defender
-* Restore Points & System Reset
+* Restore Points and System Reset

 ## Unsupported software/features
 * Projecting